suspect-devices/digithink/docs/buildnotes/RockyLinuxLXDHost/README.md

 5. Put the ssds into the first two bays and configure the perc to make a single mirrored disk
 6. Install rocky linux 8.4 from an iso a dvd or a thumb drive.
 7. BLDGP[(3)](#fn3) at [https://docs.rockylinux.org/guides/lxd_server/](https://docs.rockylinux.org/guides/lxd_server/)
-8. Configure/test lxd networking
+8. Configure/test disks, lxd, and networking.
 9. Copy profiles and images from kb2018
+10. Add and configure ansible.
-10. Migrate teddy to its new home.
+11. Migrate teddy to its new home.

 ### References
 * https://fatmin.com/2019/11/23/installing-rhel-8-1-on-dell-r710-r610-with-h700-raid-controller/
 * https://docs.rockylinux.org/guides/lxd_server/

 ### Footnotes / Sarcasms
-1. <a name=fn1></a> Snaps?
+1. <a name=fn1></a>Snaps?
 Juju?
 Really????
 2. <a name=fn2></a>See: [trumpery](https://www.lexico.com/en/definition/trumpery)
 3. <a name=fn3></a>BLDGP/BLGDP = "Build it Like the Dad Gummed Plans".
-This is a reference to a 70s American Aircraft Moddler editorial on people building tri-planes out of plans for bi-planes and then wondering why they don't fly.
+This is a reference to a 70s American Aircraft Modeler editorial on people building tri-planes out of plans for bi-planes and then wondering why they don't fly.